 It is a good idea to cover all of the topics on the course, unless you have been specifically told that you have choices and can leave some out.
 Those topics might just be the ones that end up on the exam paper.

 Know what works for you

-Don’t feel obliged to just sit in front of a book with a highlighter - there are many different ways to study.
-You should pick whatever works for you.
+Don’t feel obliged to just sit in front of a book with a highlighter – there are many different ways to study.
+By trying different approaches, you can pick whatever works for you.
 Different courses and classes require different methods of study.

-Here are some things to make sure you cover before the day:
+Here are some things to make sure you cover before the first day of college exams:

 - Check your timetable for the correct time and location of your exam

 - Make sure you have worked out how you will approach the paper, such as knowing how many questions do you need to answer and how long do you have for each question